Russ-Holloway/CoPA-Analytics/chatbot-analytics-azure-deploy/README.md

 4. **📧 Direct Support**: Contact the development team for urgent issues

 ### Contributing
-We welcome contributions from police forces using College of Policing - Policing Assistant Analytics:
+We welcome contributions from police forces using CoPPA Analytics:

 1. **🍴 Fork** this repository
 2. **🌿 Create** a feature branch (`git checkout -b feature/amazing-feature`)